catppuccin/ghidra/README.md

 ## Usage

-1. Download the `catppuccin.theme` file from this repository
+1. Download your preferred flavor(s) from [`themes/`](./themes/).
-2. Click the `Edit` button in the menu bar of Ghidra's landing page
+2. Click the `Edit` button in the menu bar of Ghidra's landing page.
-3. Hover over `Theme` and click `Import...`
+3. Hover over `Theme` and click `Import...`.
-4. Locate the downloaded `catppuccin.theme` file and select it
+4. Locate the downloaded theme file from Step 1 and select it.
 5. Enjoy reversing!

 ## 💝 Thanks to